open-cluster-management-io/cluster-proxy/README.md

 ### Performance

-Here's the result of network bandwidth benchmarking via [goben](https://github.com/udhos/goben) with or without Cluster-Proxy (i.e. Apiserver-Network-Proxy) so roughly the proxying through the tunnel will involve 1/2 performance loss so it's recommended to avoid transferring data-intensive traffic over the proxy.
+Here's the result of network bandwidth benchmarking via [goben](https://github.com/udhos/goben) with and without Cluster-Proxy (i.e., Apiserver-Network-Proxy).
+The results show that proxying through the tunnel involves approximately 50% performance loss, so it's recommended to avoid transferring data-intensive traffic over the proxy.